cmeiklejohn/partisan-performance-page/partisan-performance-page/content/post/02-microbenchmarks.md

 <img src="img/microbenchmarks-highlatency.JPG" alt="Microbenchmarks: High Latency" class="graph" />

 In the Erlang community, large message sizes are not uncommon.
-Consider again Riak, the distributed key-value store which could contain user-stored and arbitrary-sized data.
+Consider Riak, the distributed key-value store which could contain user-stored and arbitrary-sized data.
 An Erlang message then could contain a user-provided piece of data megabytes in size.
 However, it’s well-known in the Erlang